hth313/OS4/doc/semimerged.rst

 .. index:: functions; dual operands, dual operand functions

-With OS4 you are not limited to a single postfix operand, a function may use two.
+With OS4 you are not limited to a single postfix operand, a function can have two.
 This is useful things like comparisons or exchange between two registers.

-In the following example the ``<`` instruction is used to compare two register operands.
-As all dual operand instructions it is displayed infix in a program.
-A bit in its control word can be used to specify that it should be followed by a question mark, meant to indicate that it will optionally skip the next program line.
+In the following example the ``<`` function is used to compare two register operands.
+All dual operand functions are entered with the function first followed by the two postfix operands.
+In program memory a dual semi-merged program step is shown infix with the function name between its two operands.
+A bit in the control word can be used to specify that it should be followed by a question mark, meant to indicate that it will optionally skip the next program line.

-When entered the instruction is shown first followed by the prompt
+When entered the function is always displayed first followed by the prompt underscores:
-underscores:

 .. image:: _static/lcd-less-than-program-1.*